 - a) The applicant (Policy Owner) should be the person legally responsible for the child, the legal guardian, normally the parents.
 Should the occasion arise where someone other than the legal guardian is to be the applicant, the legal guardian must sign a statement giving approval to this arrangement (Non-Objection Certificate).
-A photocopy of his identification with his original signature on it should be attached to the statement. - b) The producer must also personally observe the child or children to be insured and report accordingly.
+A photocopy of his identification with his original signature on it should be attached to the statement. - b) The Company will not consider applications on children who are not permanently residing with their parents in the territory of operation.
+The producer must also personally observe the child or children to be insured and report accordingly.
 If there is a genuine reason as to why the producer was not able to observe the child, this should be explained.
 In such cases, the child will have to be examined by one of our local Medical Examiners. - c) If an applicant (Policy Owner) has more than one child and is not applying for insurance on all their children (unless the other children are already insured by the Company), the child(ren) to be insured must be medically examined and a satisfactory written explanation provided as to why only those child(ren) is/are being insured. - d) Any life/disability riders on the applicant (Policy Owner), such as Waiver of Premium due to Death and/or Disability or Income Benefit Rider (IBR), are issued subject to the insurability of the applicant. - e) Policies will not be issued to juveniles under the age of 10 who the Company assesses to be substandard lives.
 For ages 10 and above, the maximum substandard rate will be Class B with 50% extra mortality. - f) A child must have reached the age of one month before an application is completed for insurance on his/her life.
 Local product technical notes and guidelines apply.